nodejs/caritat/README.md

-The license makes no restrictions on how this tool should be used, but keep in mind that, as any electronic voting system, it can only be trusted as long as the unanonymized vote ballots are made public as soon as the vote closes, which may or may not be OK depending on the type of election you are using this for.
+The license makes no restrictions on how this tool should be used, but keep in mind that, as any electronic voting system, it can only be trusted as long as the un-anonymized vote ballots are made public as soon as the vote closes, which may or may not be OK depending on the type of election you are using this for.